ThorstenHans/terraform-vs-bicep/README.md

 ## Authentication with Azure

-Because both projects are designed to work independently you have to login explicitly in each DevContainer using `az login --use-device-code'
+Because both projects are designed to work independently you have to login explicitly in each DevContainer using `az login --use-device-code`